 Social-Emotional Activities for a Fire Safety Preschool Theme

 Thank You Firefighters! – Firefighters have a really important job that requires them to put their lives on the line.
 Say thank you to the men and women who serve our communities by writing a letter of appreciation or dropping by the fire station with something special.
-First, invite your preschooler to draw a picture for a special firefighter.
+First, invite your preschooler to draw a picture of a special firefighter.
 Encourage your preschooler to “write” a letter by using the sounds they know to share their special message.
 Place it in an envelope and mail it off or bring it to the station.
 This is a great way to model kindness and appreciation!

 Just Plain Fun Activities for a Fire Safety Preschool Theme